Finboost/finboost-ml/generative-ai/README.md

-# QA Deployment
+# Deployment

-This document provides step-by-step instructions for deploying the QA deployment Docker container to Google Cloud.
+This document provides step-by-step instructions for deploying the Generative AI deployment Docker container to Google Cloud.

 ## Prerequisites